johannfaouzi/pyts/doc/user_guide.rst

 -----

-Instead of transforming a time series into a bag of words, it is also possible to transform it into an image !
+Instead of transforming a time series into a bag of words, it is also possible to transform it into an image.
 The :mod:`pyts.image` module consists of several algorithms that perform that kind of transformation.

 The first algorithm implemented is **Recurrence Plot**.
 It transforms a time series